On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Real Data Node Classification: Additional Details

-In all cases, training was performed over $3000$ epochs, with early stopping criteria in place to mitigate overfitting.
-Training was terminated when validation accuracy showed no improvement for several consecutive epochs.
+In all cases, training was performed over $3000$ epochs, with light early stopping criteria in place to mitigate overfitting; training was terminated early in the rare cases where model validation loss did not drop for 500 consecutive epochs.
+Early stopping triggered most frequently for smaller training subgraphs, where the validation loss tends to plateau before the model has fully converged; at the 10\% subgraph level roughly half of runs terminated early, falling to under 5\% by the 30\% subgraph and under 1\% beyond that.
+Runs that triggered early stopping produced test accuracies a few percentage points below those that completed full training, consistent with the model not having fully converged on very small subgraphs.
+Because early stopping incidence is negligible for subgraphs at or above 30\% of the full graph, it does not materially affect the reported results.
 After training, the model was transferred to the full graph and evaluated.
-Twenty random sequences of subgraphs were tested for each dataset, with twenty random weight initializations for each model on each subgraph.
+Twenty random sequences of subgraphs were constructed for each dataset.
+On every such sequence, twenty randomly initialized models were trained on each subgraph.
 Results reported are the mean and standard deviation over all trials and weight initializations.
 All experiments were performed locally on 4 Nvidia A4000 GPUs.